sravan5822/PeekCodingChallenge/README.md

 # PeekCodingChallenge

 Created a small ios application that queries Github to get repositories that mention GraphQL.
-Used pagination with 5 results for each page along with following details:\n
+Used pagination with 5 results for each page along with following details:/n
 The name of the repo\n
 The owner login name\n
 The owner avatar\n